 The result was Researching Reform, or Divorce Manual as it was called back then in 2007.
 I decided to start a blog because the system had a profound effect on my family and caused us all unnecessary and wholly avoidable anxiety.
 So I write about the family justice system’s flaws and in seeking out and exposing those flaws, I also try to find solutions.
 And all the while the welfare of the child is central to everything Researching Reform does.

-When I’m not making mischief as an editor, I’m a consultant for the All Party Parliamentary Group on Family Law and The Court of Protection, do pro bono work for both mothers and fathers, collaborate with charities and organisations and organise events on family law and the justice system.
+When I’m not making mischief as an editor, I’m a campaign manager and consultant for individuals and organisations, and advised on and produced events for the former All Party Parliamentary Group on Family Law and The Court of Protection.
+I do pro bono work for both mothers and fathers, collaborate with charities and child welfare organisations and organise events on family law and the justice system.

-If you have a question and want to get in touch, or are interested in getting involved, please e-mail me at Sobk13@gmail.com.
+If you have a question and want to get in touch, or are interested in getting involved, please e-mail me at contactnphillips[at]@gmail.com.